3 made in china satsuma

 Jun 09, 2008· This Japanese Satsuma pottery vase is a common example of a decorative item found in many homes.
 This piece may have been one of a pair.
 Made in the early part of the 20th century, the vase is in baluster form and has multicolored hand-painted late Art Nouveau-style decoration with moriage, or raised-slip, floral and leaf motifs.

-- tailings gold recovery pdf
+- gold scam

 - PE Jaw Crusher